dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

     - Open up the `DemoClientApp` pane and click `Settings` to open the settings pane.
     - Click `Required Permissions` and then the `+ Add` button.
     - Select the `DemoResourceApp` API and then select both the permissions from the list.
-    - Once the roles are selected and saved, hit the `Grant Permissions` button to do exactly that.
+    - **Important:** Once the roles are selected and saved, **hit the `Grant Permissions` button** to do exactly that and grant the application the selected permissions.
+This requires admin access.

         ![Permissions](/assets/images/azure-ad-client-credentials-permissions.png)